-Ares Capital: Files Preliminary Prospectus CORRECTEDPremium Free
+Ares Capital: Files Preliminary Prospectus CORRECTED

 This is a corrected version.
 The earlier edition suggested ARCC might benefit from becoming FC and FSFR’s Investment Advisor when we should have said Ares Management, which is the BDC’s Investment Advisor.